 If you are wondering how long you can stay in the US on a B1/B2 visa, we cannot give you an exact answer.
-That is because the duration of your stay is the embassy’s decision.
-However, the overall maximum length of stay granted to most applicants is1 year on a single entry.
+That is because the embassy determines the duration of your stay.
+However, the overall maximum length of stay granted to most applicants is 1 year on a single entry.
 It means that if you cross the US border, you are not allowed to stay for longer than that.
-Otherwise, you can get deported and even banned from entering the United States in the future/
+Otherwise, you can get deported and even banned from entering the United States in the future.

 What if I need to stay for longer?

 In case something comes up, and you need to spend more time in the United States, you can apply for an extension.
 It is not a challenging process, but you need to prepare thoroughly.

 The first thing you must do is provide a legitimate reason as to why you need to stay longer than you initially intended.
 It would be best if you can provide evidence, supporting documents that confirm your situation.
 Anything will do.
 Your business meetings will run longer than expected (if you travel for business), your medical treatment got extended (if you travel for medical purposes), or if one of the relatives you are visiting got sick and you need to help out (if you are visiting friends or relatives).
 The point is that the reason for your visa’s extension must be valid, and you need to prove it.

 For your information, you can change the status of your visa if you think it is necessary.
 You can change it from a short-term visa to a long-term visa.
 Of course, you can try.
 It does not necessarily mean you will succeed.
 The truth is that changing the status of your visa is again, discretionary, and you may not make it.